Wellesley College's Quantitative Reasoning Program has created a number of resources to help individuals improve their QR skills.

 "For years, Microsoft and other high-tech companies have been posing riddles and logic puzzles in their job interviews.
 William Poundstone reveals the toughest questions used at Microsoft and other Fortune 500 companies - and supplies the answers."

-Some basic statistics texts, appropriate for QR overlay statistics courses:
+Some basic statistics texts, appropriate for Data Literacy statistics courses:

 Statistics: A First Course (8th edition), by John E. Freund and Benjamin M. Perles.
 Prentice Hall, 2003.